-Tens of thousands gather in Hong Kong for rally against China extradition bill
+Tens of thousands rally in Hong Kong against China extradition bill

 “We continue to listen to a wide cross-section of views and opinions and remain to open to suggestions on ways to improve the new regime,” a government official said on Sunday.

-(For the most recent stories on the extradition debate, click on.
-For a story explaining why the bill has sparked such controversy, see)

-Additional reporting by James Pomfret, Sumeet Chatterjee, Anne Marie Roantree, Greg Torode, Shellin Li, Forina Fu, Vimvam Tong and Aleksander Solum; Writing by Greg Torode; Editing by Kim Coghill
+Additional reporting by James Pomfret, Sumeet Chatterjee, Jessie Pang, Greg Torode, Shellin Li, Forina Fu, Vimvam Tong and Aleksander Solum; Writing by Greg Torode; Editing by Kim Coghill